registries

 valid_values: ['nyc3', 'sfo3', 'sfo2', 'ams3', 'sgp1', 'fra1', 'blr1', 'syd1']

-DELETE
+DELETE examples

 - registries_delete

-To delete your container registry, destroying all container image data stored in it, send a DELETE request to /v2/registries/{registry_name}
+To delete your container registry, destroying all container image data stored in it, send a DELETE request to /v2/registries/{registry_name}.

 DELETE FROM digitalocean.container_registry.registries

-WHERE registry_name = '{{ registry_name }}' --required;
+WHERE registry_name = '{{ registry_name }}' --required

 Lifecycle Methods